2022: Designing Saint Paul for Safety

 Welcome to Our Capital Improvement Budget!
-We are in the second phase of a redesigned Capital Improvement Planning process.
-In this stage, we are inviting you to share your ideas for how we can use our capital dollars to design our city for safety.
+This year, we are inviting you to share your ideas for how we can use our capital dollars to design our city for safety.

 Follow the link below to tell us your ideas, see other ideas that have been submitted, and learn about how we're using the principles of Crime Prevention Through Environmental Design (CPTED) in our capital budget.